tpayne/terraform-examples/README.md

 ------------
 The build will only check for HCL syntax and other simple linting errors.
 It does not run the examples against any terraform emulators etc.

+The build will also run a "best practices" scanner to highlight security issues/improvements.
+However, these are not being fixed immediately.

 [![CI](https://github.com/tpayne/terraform-examples/actions/workflows/testmakegcpsamples.yml/badge.svg)](https://github.com/tpayne/terraform-examples/actions/workflows/testmakegcpsamples.yml)

 Types of Samples